 We are a global leader in computational science and artificial intelligence enabling organizations across broad industry segments to drive smarter decisions in an increasingly connected world.
 We deliver software and cloud solutions in the areas of simulation, high-performance computing ("HPC"), data analytics, and artificial intelligence ("AI").
-Our products and services help create a more sustainable future for our planet.
+Our products and services leverage computational science to drive innovation and intelligent decisions for a more connected, safe, and sustainable future.